mineapum/Student-Management-System/README.md

 First
 import our database into your database
 Second
-install xampp this link for download xampp https://www.apachefriends.org/index.html Third
+install xampp this link for download xampp and Run it https://www.apachefriends.org/index.html Third
 Install our Project exe files but i reconnend you install into D: